MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Enable-SPOCommSite.md

 ## DESCRIPTION
 Use this cmdlet to enable the modern communication site experience at the classic root site of a tenant.
 You must use the SharePoint admin powershell version 8715.1200 or greater.
 Use of this cmdlet is subject to rollout of capability.
 If you have opted into the [Targeted release for entire organization program](https://docs.microsoft.com/en-us/office365/admin/manage/release-options-in-office-365?view=o365-worldwide), you can expect to be able to use this cmdlet after May 15th, 2019.
 Otherwise, this feature will be generally available in early June 2019.

+### Current limitations

 1. This cmdlet can only be run on the root site of a tenant.
 Typically the root site url is https://<tenantname>.sharepoint.com
 2. The root site should not currently have the classic publishing feature enabled (at the site or web level).
 [What is classic publishing feature?](https://support.office.com/en-us/article/enable-publishing-features-479677a6-8b33-4ac7-907d-071c1c7e4518)
 3. The root site **should not have had** the classic publishing feature enabled in the past (at the site or web level)
 4. The site must have quick launch site navigation enabled.
 [How do I do this?](https://support.office.com/en-us/article/customize-site-navigation-c040f014-acbb-4c98-8174-48428cf02b25#bm1a)

+### On successful execution of the cmdlet, customers can expect:

+1. A new modern home page will be created for the root site (only the root site web, not subsites of the root site if there are any)
+2. Full width pages with horizontal nav will be available (top nav from classic view will be hidden, can be seen in classic pages like the site settings page)
+3. NoScript will be turned ON
+4. Minor Versioning on the Site Pages library will be enabled
+5. Site Pages will be the default content type in the Site Pages library
+6. No change in permissions or content in the root site

 ## EXAMPLES